-• vitamin K antagonists (VKAs) are indirect oral anticoagulants that have been available in clinical practice since the 1950s and were commonly used for VTE prophylaxis and cardioembolic stroke prevention
+• vitamin K antagonists (VKAs) are indirect oral anticoagulants that have been available since the 1950s and were commonly used for VTE prophylaxis and prevention of cardioembolic strokes

-• nowadays, wherever possible, VKAs are replaced by DOACs
+• nowadays, wherever possible, VKAs are being replaced by DOACs (Direct Oral Anticoagulants)

 Mechanism of action

-• warfarin is an indirect oral anticoagulant drug and belongs to vitamin K antagonist (VKA), also called coumarins
+• warfarin is an indirect oral anticoagulant drug belonging to vitamin K antagonist (VKA), also known as coumarins

-• warfarin inhibits vitamin K epoxide reductase complex 1(VKORC1) ⇒ depletion of reduced vitamin K (KH2) ⇒ the liver cells produce hypofunctional (non-carboxylated) clotting factors II, VII, IX, and X (vitamin K-dependent clotting factors) and the regulatory proteins C and S
+• warfarin inhibits vitamin K epoxide reductase complex 1(VKORC1) ⇒ depletion of reduced vitamin K (KH2) ⇒ liver cells produce hypofunctional (non-carboxylated) clotting factors II, VII, IX, and X (vitamin K-dependent clotting factors), as well as the the regulatory proteins C and S

-• the coagulation factors are activated via carboxylation
+• the coagulation factors are normally activated via carboxylation

 • vitamin K1 in food can reverse the effects of coumarins because it is reduced to vitamin KH2 by a warfarin-insensitive vitamin K reductase